 (a) possess the necessary skills and competences (including English language skills); and

-(b) comply with the relevant policies and codes of practice applicable to HS1.
+(b) comply with the relevant policies and codes of practice applicable to operating on HS1.

-2.8.2 The EU Directive 2007/59/EC was transposed into UK law through The Train Driving Licences and Certificates Regulations 2010 (as amended).
-This sets out the requirements that all train drivers must adhere to in order to operate trains on UK infrastructure, including holding a valid licence and certificate, and the criteria required to obtain them.
+2.8.2 The Train Driving Licences and Certificates Regulations 2010 (as amended).set out the requirements that all train drivers must adhere to in order to operate trains on UK infrastructure, including holding a valid licence and certificate, and the criteria required to obtain them.

 INFRASTRUCTURE